Regardless of where you buy your German SIM, you will need to bring the following documents:

 A German phone number is essential for anyone planning to live, work, or study in Germany.
 It is needed to access a wide range of services in the country.

-For example, you must have a German phone number to receive your monthly Blocked Account payouts into your Bank Account.
+You must have a German phone number to activate your German Bank Account and access your monthly Blocked Account payouts.

 Many online services, such as banking, shopping, and delivery apps, require a local number for verification.